MaximumADHD/HLA-NoVR/README.md

 ## Controls
 ### Keyboard and Mouse
-Left Click: Select in Main Menu/Throw Held Object/Primary Attack

-W, A, S, D: Move

-Space: Jump

-Ctrl: Crouch
+UPARROW,LEFTARROW,DOWNARROW,RIGHTARROW : Move

+the "0" key on the Number Pad : Jump

+right CTRL key. : Crouch

-Shift: Sprint
+mouse BUTTON4 : Sprint

-E: Interact/Pick Up Object
+delete : Interact/Pick Up Object

-F: Flashlight (if you have it)
+NUMPAD4: Flashlight (if you have it)

-H: Cover your mouth
+NUMPAD1 : Cover your mouth

 F5: Quick Save

 F9: Quick Load

-M: Main Menu
+end: Main Menu

-P: Pause
+PAGEUP : Pause

-V: Noclip (if you get stuck)
+PAGEDOWN : Noclip (if you get stuck)

+NUMPAD4 : Flashlight (if you have it)

+NUMPAD1 : Cover your mouth

 ## Official Discord Server
 https://discord.gg/AyfBeuZXsR